JinSeal/sei34-project0/README.md

 ### 2. Add image token and enable selection

-### 3. Restructuring js files.
-> To have localStorage and ai in separate files.

 ### 4. Debugging
     * disable click on buttons and input during while game is on
     * formatting issues here and there